sr-murthy/continuedfractions/docs/sources/getting-started.rst

    pip install -U continuedfractions

-If you are interested in contributing please start with the :doc:`contributions guide <contributing>`, otherwise you can start :doc:`here <creating-continued-fractions>` or jump to the `API reference <api-reference>`.
+If you are interested in contributing please start with the :doc:`contributions guide <contributing>`, otherwise you can start :doc:`here <creating-continued-fractions>` or jump to the :doc:`API reference <api-reference>`.